 Day 5 Road Trip to New Orleans

 Initially, we planned a shrimp boat expedition in Biloxi.
 However, it turns out that a home school group booked a field trip that day so we were unable to go.
 Disappointed, we left Biloxi.
-With no back up plan, we started driving the 1 1/2 hours to New Orleans.
-Along the way we stopped at a beach to swim and picnic on our leftover hot dogs.
+With no back up plan, we started driving to New Orleans for the 1 1/2 hours left.
+Along the way we stopped at one of the beaches to swim and picnic on our leftover hot dogs again.
 Interestingly, the building at the beach had signs posting the high water marks from previous hurricanes.

 Arrival in New Orleans